thiagorthomaz/enviroment/README.md

 # Enviroment

-I started to small project to practice my Shell script skill.
+I started this small project to practice my Shell script habilities.
 It will set up a LAMP development enviroment on a Ubuntu flavor.

 Requirement:
  - Ubuntu 16.04+